mahmoud/face/DESIGN.md

 its middleware chain built. .check() would have to build/check them all.

+* Command inherit from Parser
+* Enable middleware flags
+* Ensure top-level middleware flags like --verbose show up for subcommands
+* Ensure "builtin" flags like --flagfile and --help show up for all commands
+* Make help flag come from HelpHandler
+* What to do when the top-level command doesn't have a help_handler, but a subcommand does?
+Maybe dispatch to the subcommand's help handler?
+Would deferring adding the HelpHandler's flag/subcmd help?
+  Right now the help flag is parsed and ignored.

 ### Notes on making Command inherit from Parser

 The only fuzzy area is when to use prs.get_flag_map() vs